 Membership on the CSW shall be for a term of three (3) years.

-The Commission on the Status of Women meets on the first Monday of every month (except in April when they'll meet on April 8) at 2:30 pm at the Land O Lakes Library, located at 2818 Collier Pkwy, Land O Lakes, FL 34639.
+The Commission on the Status of Women meets on the first Monday of every month (excluding federal holidays) at 2:30 pm at the Land O Lakes Library, located at 2818 Collier Pkwy, Land O Lakes, FL 34639.
+Please join us.Attendees are given an opportunity to comment on listed agenda items, as well as non-agenda items during Public Comment.